pembasmikuman/Sharaf/README.md

 ## Run Locally

-### Pre-requisite (Follow if you don't have git and node install yet)
+### Pre-requisite (Can just skip to Step No.2 if already have Git and Node.js)
-On Windows, open Terminal
+1. On Windows, open Terminal

 ```bash
   winget install node.js && winget install git
 ```

+### If already have Git and Node.js
-Clone the project
+2. Clone the project

 ```bash
   git clone https://github.com/pembasmikuman/Sharaf.git
 ```

-Go to the project directory
+3. Go to the project directory

 ```bash
   cd Sharaf
 ```

-Start the server
+4. Start the server

 ```bash
   npm run server.mjs